khueue/prolongo/diary.md

    And should refactor everything mongo now.
 Added said options now.
 Pretty neat this.
 Feels like I am really getting somewhere, finally.
 Having a real workplace also feels pretty good.
 I can just sit down and work.

+ * May 24.
+Added missing insert many.
+Should perhaps create several predicates for the different updates (upsert/multi) instead of passing options.
+Will make the API predicates nicer and more readable.